-How overflowing columns are handled depends on whether you are in a fragmented media context, such as print, or a continuous media context, such as a web page.
+How overflowing columns are handled depends on whether the media context is fragmented, such as print, or is continuous, such as a web page.

-In fragmented media, once a fragment (for example a page) is filled with columns, the columns will move to a new page and fill that up with columns.
+In fragmented media, after a fragment (for example, a page) is filled with columns, the columns will move to a new page and fill that up with columns.
 In continuous media, columns will overflow in the inline direction.
 On the web this means that you will get a horizontal scrollbar.

-The example below shows this overflow behaviour.
-My multicol container has a height and there is more text than space to create columns, therefore we get columns created outside of the container.
+The example below shows this overflow behavior.
+The multicol container has a height and there is more text than space to create columns; therefore, we get columns created outside of the container.